Medical Student Elective Rotations

-The Visiting Clerkship for Under-represented Minority Students is a program designed to welcome a diverse group of medical students to CHOP end encourage exchange, shared experience and exposure.
+The Visiting Clerkship for Underrepresented Minority Students is a program designed to welcome a diverse group of medical students to CHOP and encourage exchange, shared experience and exposure.
 Visiting URM students will spend four weeks on one of the following: Subspecialty Elective Rotation, Inpatient floor, Emergency Department, or the Hospital of the University of Pennsylvania (HUP) NICU.
 Accepted students will also be provided with a faculty mentor and have the opportunity to meet with the Residency Program Director, as well as spend time with residents from our Multicultural Physicians’ Alliance (MPA).The MPA meets several times a year to organize activities for recruitment, to participate in community outreach, and to provide a supportive social network for its members.

 The clerkship is funded to cover students’ travel and living expenses.
-For more information, email Michelle Delucia.
+For more information, email Dr. Jessica Fowler.

 For students at international medical schools